Transcendants/Challenges/README.md

 4. Interact with other coders, see how they minds work!
 5. Request code review from more experienced members.

 ![Do you even grind bro?](https://i.redd.it/sy4ygp2sfp421.jpg)

+### When you clear Level 3 you will receive an invite for a One-Day Personal Portfolio Development Workshop!
+### When you reach Level 4 you can join our group summer projects!

 #### Each easy problem carries 25 points, medium problems carry 50 points and hard problems carry 100 points.